 - Whole day, partial day and each class school attendance marked. - Support staff follow up instances of absences.
-Principal is involved as required. - · Attendance records are discussed at weekly welfare meetings including: - Patterns for individual students, year cohorts and entire school in the current week - The Student Welfare Officer will share possible insight within the confines of confidentiality - Follow up strategies will be determined, minuted and actioned. - Attendance is included in the Individual Education Plan for each student and is referred to frequently. - Attendance is discussed with individual students and the whole School body frequently so that students' have a clear understanding of expectations regarding attendance. - A holistic approach is taken to attendance issues which will may involve several staff members, family and caregivers and the student working in collaboration to address attendance barriers. - Provision of basic food and hygiene supplies to encourage ongoing attendance for our students who may experience disadvantage in these aspects.
+Principal is involved as required. - Attendance records are discussed at weekly welfare meetings including: - Patterns for individual students, year cohorts and entire school in the current week - The Student Welfare Officer will share possible insight within the confines of confidentiality - Follow up strategies will be determined, minuted and actioned. - Attendance is included in the Individual Education Plan for each student and is referred to frequently. - Attendance is also included in case plans where a target is set and strategies are determined to reach those targets over a set period of time. - Attendance is discussed with individual students and the whole School body frequently so that students have a clear understanding of expectations regarding attendance. - A holistic approach is taken to attendance issues, which may involve several staff members, family and caregivers and the student working in collaboration to address attendance barriers. - Provision of basic food and hygiene supplies to encourage ongoing attendance for our students who may experience disadvantage in these aspects. - SRC is able to offer Flexible Learning for students who may need temporary periods of working from home while they attend to mental or physical health issues.
+This model is strictly monitored and only offered to students who are able to complete set learning activities at home and submit them to their subject teacher.